Personalized Reward Learning with Interaction-Grounded Learning (IGL): Appendix

-Through a simulated experiment, we demonstrate that the traditional 2 latent state reward model used by prior IGL methods~\citep{xie2021interaction, xie2022interaction} is not sufficient for the recommender system scenario.
+Here we provide background on the 3 latent state model for recommendation systems from \cite{maghakian2022interaction}.
+In particular, we demonstrate that the traditional 2 latent state reward model used by prior IGL methods~\citep{xie2021interaction, xie2022interaction} is not sufficient for the recommender system scenario.
 We further illustrate that a 3 latent reward state model can overcome the limitations of the two latent state model, and achieve personalized reward learning for recommendations.

 \textbf{Simulator Design.} Before the start of each experiment, user profiles with fixed latent rewards for each action are generated.
-The users are also assigned predetermined communication styles, so the probability of emitting a given signal conditioned on the latent reward remains static throughout the duration of the experiment.
-For the available feedback, users can provide feedback using five signals: (1) like, (2) dislike, (3) click, (4) skip and (5) none.
-The feedback includes a mix of explicit (likes, dislikes) and implicit (clicks, skips, none) signals.
-Despite receiving no human input on the assumed meaning of the implicit signals, we will demonstrate that IGL can determine which feedback are associated with which latent state.
+Users are also assigned predetermined communication styles, with fixed probabilities of emitting a given signal conditioned on the latent reward.
+The available feedback includes a mix of explicit (likes, dislikes) and implicit (clicks, skips, none) signals.
+Despite receiving no human input on the assumed meaning of the implicit signals, IGL can determine which feedback are associated with which latent state.
 In addition to policy optimization, IGL can also be a tool for automated feature discovery.
 To reveal the qualitative properties of the approach, the simulated probabilities for observing a particular feedback given the reward are chosen so that they can be perfectly decoded, i.e., each feedback has a nonzero emission probability in exactly one latent reward state.
-Production data does not obey this constraint (e.g., accidental emissions of all feedback occur at some rate): theoretical analysis of our approach without perfectly decodable rewards is a topic for future work.
+Although production data does not obey this constraint (e.g., nonzero accidental feedback emissions), the not perfectly decodable setting is a topic for future work.

 \textbf{IGL-P(2).} We implement \cref{alg:3stateiglik} for 2 latent states as \igltwo.
-The experiment here shows the following two results about \igltwo: (i) it is able to succeed in the scenario when there are 2 underlying latent rewards and (ii) it can no longer do so when there are 3 latent states.
+Our experiment shows the following two results about \igltwo: (i) it is able to succeed in the scenario when there are 2 underlying latent rewards and (ii) it can no longer do so when there are 3 latent states.
 Fig.~\ref{fig:sim_model_2_3} shows the simulator setup used, where clicks and likes are used to communicate satisfaction, and dislikes, skips and no feedback (none) convey (active or passive) dissatisfaction.